fairview/django-peavy/README.rst

    $ pip install -r $VIRTUAL_ENV/peavy_demo/requirements.txt

-4. Set up the PostgreSQL database to match the Django settings.
+4. Set up the PostgreSQL databases to match the Django settings (see step 2 under Configuration, above).
 You can of course use another database, but it has to support concurrent transactions (so sqlite is out), and you'll have to adjust the settings and install the adapter yourself.

 5. Adjust your PYTHONPATH to pick up the demo app::